proxmox/proxmox-backup/docs/storage.rst

 create``, or by navigating to **Administration -> Storage/Disks -> Directory** in the web interface and creating one from there.
-The following command creates an ``ext4`` filesystem and passes the ``--add-datastore`` parameter, in order to automatically create a datastore on the disk (in this case ``sdd``).
+The following command creates an ``ext4`` filesystem and passes the ``--add-datastore`` parameter, in order to automatically create a datastore on the disk.
 This will create a datastore at the location ``/mnt/datastore/store1``:

 .. code-block:: console

-  # proxmox-backup-manager disk fs create store1 --disk sdd --filesystem ext4 --add-datastore true
+  # proxmox-backup-manager disk fs create store1 --disk sdX --filesystem ext4 --add-datastore true

 .. image:: images/screenshots/pbs-gui-disks-zfs-create.png
   :align: right